-Robert SIncheimer - Joe Hill - Richard Dawkins TV - Joseph Duemer - The Mind Machine: Pain and Healing TV - Neil deGrasse Tyson - Brian Cox TV - Carl Sagan TV - The Universe TV - Jim Al-Khalili TV - Leonard Cohen - Randolph Nesse - Jacob Bronowski TV - Alice Roberts TV - Rene Descartes - Alain de Botton TV - Albert Einstein - Martin Luther King junior - Morgan Freeman TV - Kahlil Gibran - Friedrich Nietzsche - Mark Twain - Edvard Munch - William Shakespeare - Da Vinci: The Lost Treasure TV - Lucian Freud: Painted Life TV - Pulp Fiction 1994 - Snatch 2000 - Crash 1996 - Dog Day Afternoon 1975 - Shallow Grave 1994/5 - Rear Window 1954 - Star Trek: Deep Space Nine TV - Star Trek: Voyager TV - Marilyn Monroe - Arena: Jonathan Miller TV - Emily Dickinson - BBC Horizon & Kevin Fong TV - Friedrich Nietzsche - House TV - Thomas Jefferson - Thomas Hardy - Aldous Huxley - Joe Orton - Ripley’s Believe It Or Not!
-2006 - Juvenal - Peter Ackroyd - The Guardian - Midnight Cowboy 1969 - Dispatches TV - Michael Mosley TV - The 8-Limbed Boy: Extraordinary People TV - American Outsiders: Body Shock TV - George McGavin TV - Sara Gruen - Kurt Vonnegut - Walt Whitman - Marcel Proust - Ann Brashares - William Blake - Marilyn Monroe - Mary Wollstonecraft - Publilius Syrus - Wallace Stevens - M Lee Goff - Charles Bronson - Deuteronomy 14:1 - Roman 12:1 - I Corinthians 12:14-20 - I Corinthians 15:44 - Thomas Edison - James Burke TV - Ripley’s Believe It Or Not!
-2006 - Nova TV - Goff LJ - The Office US TV - Chris Everard - Laurie Lee & Cider With Rosie 2015 - Medical Mysteries TV - Jimmy Magee - Incredible Medicine: Dr Weston’s Casebook TV - Underworld Inc TV - Pumping Iron 1977 - The House of Hydrochondriacs TV - Weird or What?
+Mae West - Robert Sinsheimer - Joe Hill - Richard Dawkins TV - Joseph Duemer - The Mind Machine: Pain and Healing TV - Neil deGrasse Tyson - Brian Cox TV - Carl Sagan TV - The Universe TV - Jim Al-Khalili TV – Michio Kaku - Leonard Cohen - Randolph Nesse - Jacob Bronowski TV - Alice Roberts TV - Rene Descartes - Alain de Botton TV - Albert Einstein - Martin Luther King - Morgan Freeman TV - Kahlil Gibran - Friedrich Nietzsche - Mark Twain - Edvard Munch - William Shakespeare - Da Vinci: The Lost Treasure TV - Lucian Freud: Painted Life TV - Pulp Fiction 1994 - Snatch 2000 - Crash 1996 - Dog Day Afternoon 1975 - Shallow Grave 1994/5 - Rear Window 1954 - Star Trek: Deep Space Nine TV - Star Trek: Voyager TV - Marilyn Monroe - Arena: Jonathan Miller TV - Marilyn Monroe - Emily Dickinson - Horizon & Kevin Fong TV - Friedrich Nietzsche - House TV - Thomas Jefferson - Thomas Hardy - Aldous Huxley - Joe Orton - Ripley’s Believe It Or Not!
+2006 - Juvenal - Peter Ackroyd - The Guardian - Midnight Cowboy 1969 - Dispatches TV - Michael Mosley TV - The 8-Limbed Boy: Extraordinary People TV - American Outsiders: Body Shock TV - George McGavin TV - Sara Gruen - Kurt Vonnegut - Walt Whitman - Marcel Proust - Ann Brashares - William Blake - W B Yeats - Buddha - Mary Wollstonecraft - Publilius Syrus - Wallace Stevens - M Lee Goff - Charles Bronson - Deuteronomy 14:1 - Roman 12:1 - I Corinthians 12:14-20 - I Corinthians 15:44 - Thomas Edison - James Burke TV - Ripley’s Believe It Or Not!
+2006 - Nova TV - Goff LJ - The Office US TV - Chris Everard - Laurie Lee & Cider With Rosie 2015 - Medical Mysteries TV - Jimmy Magee - Incredible Medicine: Dr Weston’s Casebook TV - Underground Inc TV - Pumping Iron 1977 - The House of Hypochondriacs TV - Weird or What?
 TV - Louis Theroux TV - Panorama TV - The Human Body: Secrets of Your Life Exposed TV - Genius of Britain TV - Bobby Sands: 66 Days TV - Adam Rutherford TV - Moonstruck: Extraordinary Coma Boys TV - Tonight TV - The Bleeding Edge 2018 - The Truth About the Menopause TV - Ugly Me: My Life with Body Dysmorphia TV - Killing Eve TV - Reggie Yates TV - Ian R Crane - Spotless TV - The Truth About Cosmetic Treatments TV - Know Your S***: Inside Your Guts TV -

 I would to ashes it reduce,